Keck-DataReductionPipelines/MosfireDRP/_manual/01changes.md

 ---
 layout: page
-title: Changes
+title: Changes in Version 2015A
 permalink: /manual/changes
 ---

-# Changes in version 2015A

 ## New features